abdidarmawan007/ssl-generate-csr/README.md

 ##### Note:
 - You are not required to enter a password or passphrase
 - for ssl wildcard *.abdidarmawan.com , for non wildcard www.abdidarmawan.com
+- for verification provider will send via email (admin@domain.com,dministrator@domain.com) or via CNAME we add record in our dns